obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Draw a selection
++ Select using cursor
+    + If shift+arrow is pressed, start a selection or modify existing
+    + If anything else is pressed, remove current selection
+    + Fix overflows to the other pane
+    + If a buffer is reloaded, remove selection and adjust cursor
++ Fix selection appearance at the end of the file
++ Check for overflows
 + Use binary search to get char pos from buffer pos
 + Display conflict information in the footer
 + Update modified time when saving buffer to disk